mohamedayad10/Terraform-Project/README.md

-# Project Terraform Infrastructure for AWS VPC and EKS Cluster and deploying aspent-mssql app
+#  Infrastructure Provisioning for AWS VPC and EKS Cluster and deploying aspent-mssql app using terraform

 ## Overview